 Introduction

-If you manage infrastructure for a growing team, you have probably heard the terms "jump host," "jump server," "jumpbox," and "bastion host" — sometimes used interchangeably, sometimes with subtle distinctions.
+If you manage infrastructure for a growing team, you have probably encountered the terms jump server, jump host, jumphost, jumpbox server, and bastion host — sometimes used interchangeably, sometimes with subtle distinctions.
+All of them describe the same core concept: an intermediary server that sits between a user's workstation and the target systems inside a secured network zone.

-What Is a Jump Host?
+What Is a Jump Server (Jumphost)?
+The Technical Definition

 These terms are often used interchangeably, but there is a practical distinction:

-| Jump Host | Bastion Host | |
+| Jump Server / Jump Host | Bastion Host | |

 |---|---|---|